Krishpatel1835/OnlineExamination/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # OnlineExamination